DMSO Physical Properties

 Introduction to DMSO Physical Properties

 Dimethyl Sulfoxide (DMSO) is a highly polar and water miscible organic liquid.
 It is essentially odorless, and has a low level of toxicity.
 DMSO is a dipolar aprotic solvent, and has a relatively high boiling point.
-Further below is a compilation of Physical Properties data for this useful solvent.
+Further below is a compilation of Physical Properties data, such as DMSO density and stability, for this useful solvent.

 Contact Us Request A Sample Give Us A Call